jakeatmsft/fsi-ai-agent-hackathon/README.md

 # Getting started with **Azure AI Agent Service**

-This repo contains scripts and flows for deploying and creating AI Agents in both Single Agent and Multi Agent deployment types.
+This repo contains scripts and promptflows for deploying and creating AI Agents in both Single Agent and Multi Agent scenarios.

+*** For examples without dependency on [promptflow](https://github.com/microsoft/promptflow), please reference these labs: [fsi-azure-ai-agents-lab](https://github.com/jakeatmsft/fsi-azure-ai-agents-lab).

 ## Features